-Full administrators in OMERO can create new administrators with restricted privileges using the OMERO.web interface, see the facility managers guide in our Help documentation.
+Full administrators in OMERO can create new administrators with restricted privileges using the OMERO.web interface, see the Web Interface: Managing Users in our User guides.
 OMERO.cli does not yet support easy management of restrictions nor does it offer the helpful permissions mapping but advanced users may use OMERO.cli to adjust the restrictions on an administrator.